aertslab/pySCENIC/README.rst

 1. You can leverage multi-core and multi-node clusters using dask_ and its distributed_ scheduler.
 2. We implemented a version of the recovery of input genes that takes into account weights associated with these genes.
-3. Regulomes with targets that are repressed are now also derived and used for cell enrichment analysis.
+3. Regulons, i.e. the regulatory network that connects a TF with its target genes, with targets that are repressed are now also derived and used for cell enrichment analysis.

 Installation
 ------------